arnav300/mysql-rest-CRUD-basic/README.md

 # mysql-rest-CRUD-basic

+This will help you with a simple guide on creating a CRUD web service and connecting with MySql DB.

 Prerequisite:
 - Eclipse IDE for Java EE or any Java IDE with Apache Maven support.
 (I recommend IntelliJ IDEA)
 - MySQL 5.x